Global Payouts: Methods and Providers

 1. Wise Business: Your International Account

 Wise is built for international payments, where you can send over a transfer to someone anywhere in the world.
-Their global business account let you hold multiple currencies and easily send money to recipients all over the world.
+Their global business account let you hold multiple currencies and easily send money to recipients.

 All you have to do is type in how much you want to send and in what currency, choose the recipient’s currency of choice, choose your payment method, and review the details.
 You’ll get a full breakdown of what you’re paying and will be able to track your transfer in real time.